This 2014 Stanford human study found:

 “Plasma OXT concentrations were highly heritable.”

-The researchers didn’t attempt to differentiate the contribution of the environment for the observed blood oxytocin levels, as did the similar How epigenetic DNA methylation of the oxytocin receptor gene affects the perception of anger and fear study.
+because the researchers didn’t attempt to differentiate the contribution of the environment for the observed blood oxytocin levels, as did the similar How epigenetic DNA methylation of the oxytocin receptor gene affects the perception of anger and fear study.

 I wonder what the reviewer’s feedback was about these weak findings.
 Did he make the researchers insert specific language into the lengthy paragraph about the study’s limitations, or did he give them a pass?